 The city of Chicago has already issued a new stay-at-home order due to rising COVID-19 cases, and Cook County followed that up with one just a day later.
 Mobile sports betting has driven the Illinois industry since mid-summer, and Pritzker wants to keep those operators in business.

-BetRivers was the first mobile app to launch in Illinois, doing so during June.
+BetRivers Illinois Sportsbook was first to launch in Illinois in June.
 DraftKings and FanDuel were the next to follow, and both operators have become huge players in the Illinois industry.

 In September, both PointsBet and William Hill were able to launch a mobile sports betting app, giving bettors five different options.
 It is likely that it won’t be until at some point in 2021 that a new app is launched.